 What happens next?

-The Berrien County Health Department and Spectrum Health Lakeland will be using these lists to confirm eligibility and notifying community members when a vaccine is available.
+The Berrien County Health Department and Spectrum Health Lakeland are using these lists to confirm eligibility and notifying community members when a vaccine is available.
 There is a limited supply of COVID-19 vaccines.
 After you have submitted your questionnaire it may take weeks or months to receive a notification that you are able to schedule due to vaccine supply and your eligibility.

 Please note: After you've completed your survey you will not receive a “confirmation” email or notification of your status on the list.
 Please wait to be contacted directly.

-You will be notified when there is vaccine available and it is time for you to schedule your appointment according to the communication preference you've selected, either phone or MyChart.
+You will be notified when there is vaccine available and it is time for you to schedule your appointment according to the communication preference you've selected, either phone or email/MyChart.
 Even when you become eligible, appointments may not be available right away, so we continue to ask for your patience.

 Spectrum Health Lakeland is committed to the safety and health of our communities and will follow state and national guidelines when scheduling patients and holding clinics.